chatbotizeteam/zowie-agent-sdk-node/README.md

 #### Logging Configuration

-The agent automatically sets up logging with the specified log level (default: "INFO").
+The agent automatically sets up logging with the specified log level (default: "info").
 You can customize the log level during agent initialization:

 ```typescript
 const agent = new MyAgent({